Cornell on Emerging Markets

 MNC-SME Linkages: Insights from Latin America

 Issue NO. 25 By Jerry Haar* Multinational corporations (MNCs) and small and medium-sized enterprises (SMEs) play distinct roles in the global economy.
-The past three decades have seen an […]
+The past three decades have seen an acceleration of globalization, as measured by international capital, trade, and human capital flows.
+International collaboration and trade deals have also significantly benefited Asian and Latin […]

 BlogImage-Lourdes-and-Anne